 - Cool your hair gel in the refrigerator for about three hours, or until set.

-Customize the Hold
+How to Customize the Hold

-This recipe is easy to customize to your styling needs.
-So, whether you prefer a light or strong hold (or something in between), you should be able to make this recipe work for you.
-It's just a matter of tweaking the amount of gelatin, until you achieve the right hold.
+Whether you prefer a light or strong hold (or something in between), you should be able to make this recipe work for you.
+It's just a matter of tweaking the amount of gelatin until you achieve the right hold.
 Just select your preferred hold below, and follow the accompanying recipe.
-It may take a few batches to land on your perfect mix, but with the money you're going to save, it's totally worth it.
+It may take a few batches to land on your perfect mix.

 - Light Hold: use 1/2 teaspoon gelatin per cup of water